 - Calderdale's own Tai Chi Tigers have produced some follow-along YouTube videos.

 - The NHS 'One You' campaign has a range of free apps for keeping mentally and physically well - and they're all free!

 - The NHS 'One You' campaign also has a range of entry-level workout videos.

 - The NHS have also created these simple exercises for:

-- If you’re now spending a lot more time at home and want to take up some gardening but you’re new to it don't worry, Gardeners’ World has a really useful guide to get you going!
+- If you want to take up some gardening but you’re new to it don't worry, Gardeners’ World has a really useful guide to get you going!

 - 'Move it or Lose it' have several follow-along videos for chair-based and simple activities on their Facebook page.
 You can tune in to their live broadcast, or watch them whenever you're ready.

 - You could join the 'Make Movement Your Mission' Facebook group for 3 live videos of 10-minute exercises every day!

 For people with long term conditions or disabilities: